 Once you’ve cracked the code and found the right phone box, you’re transported to a dimly lit speakeasy with an impressive cocktail list.
 Ex-Directory is all about performance, so enjoy ordering frivolous drinks such as the Catwalk Bellini (which comes in a stiletto), the Golden Kiss (a golden glittery mess) and Smoke in the City, which is served smouldering in front of your eyes.

 Vernon St L2 2AY

-Hope Street’s neighborhood bar offers beautiful cocktails and sophisticated interiors on one of Liverpool’s most historic streets.
+Hope Street’s neighbourhood bar offers beautiful cocktails and sophisticated interiors on one of Liverpool’s most historic and bohemian streets.
 Head down to Frederiks on Wednesdays for an evening of jazz with a side-helping of cocktails – perfect for a glamorous date night to treat your other half.

 31 Hope St L1 9BX

 Get ready for tequila hour at this warehouse bar in the centre of Liverpool’s beating nightlife district.
 Describing itself as an oasis in the middle of madness, 23 Fleet Street offers a (marginal) moment of rest bite from city life.

 With 115 different types of tequila on the back bar, this Mexican-inspired bar is mixing up a whole range of delicious cocktails.
 Why not try some Jalapeño Margaritas to get you going before you head out to enjoy the best of the city’s nightlife?

 A quirky dive bar on Fleet Street, Motel combines the spirit of American graphic novels with a post-punk edge to create a trendy establishment that is the perfect destination for any Ropewalk’s night out.

 Broody and intimate, inside you’ll find hipster-esque exposed brick work and a raw, industrial feel.
 The walls are covered in original artwork by illustrator Dave Baddeley and bold neon signs willing you to forego sleep.